maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 ## RTR Set Object Class

-‘irr0_rtrSet’ The rtrSet object class is an RDAP representation of the rtr-set object in RPSL.
+It is the RDAP representation of the RPSL rtr-set class defined in RFC2622#section-5.5

 Syntax: irr0_rtrSet/< name of the router-set >